LeeAnnEditor/o365hq/services/Website or Web App Migration to Azure App Service.md

 -   Traffic management to direct users to the closest geographic deployment

-Our **objective** is to move your web site from your web server to the Azure App Service.
+Our **objective** is to move your website from your web server to the Azure App Service.
 Migration will be considered **successful** when your web app/website works in Azure correctly and stably.